jmaczan/xiexie/README.md

 Static site generator 个的静态网站生成器

 ## Documentation
+For each page named i.e. `about`, you create 3 files:
+- HTML with content and `xiexie::`-prefixed tags (`about.html`)
+- CSS with page specific styles (`about.css`)
+- JSON (`about.json`)

+JSON file needs a specific schema, which is defined below.

 ### Body tag
+This is where content of a `template` is rendered.
 ```HTML
 xiexie::body
 ```

 ### CSS tag
+It is replaced with a `<link>` pointing to a page's CSS file.
 ```HTML
 xiexie::css
 ```

 ### Aggregation tag
+Use aggregations when you want to make copies of some HTML structure multiple times.
+For example, when you want to render a collection of posts on a blog.
 ```HTML
 <xiexie::aggregation::aggregationName>
     xiexie::aggregation:aggregationName::fieldName